ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 1. **Real-world CONSTRUCT query evaluation.** \
 The profiling results are specific to the SPO query, which has an unusual result set structure (10M distinct subjects, 3 distinct predicates, 3 distinct objects).
-It is unclear how the LRU cache and sort-before-lookup optimization perform under more realistic CONSTRUCT queries.
+It is unclear how the `IdCache` and sort-before-lookup optimization perform under more realistic CONSTRUCT queries.
 An open question is also what "real-world CONSTRUCT queries" look like.

 2. **`ValueId`-Cache parametrization.** \